-\NOTE: NCHFA's underwriter should be notified of any changes to the funding profile prior to scheduling closing to prevent closing delays.
+NOTE: NCHFA's CPLP loan underwriter should be notified of any changes to the funding profile as described above to prevent closing delays.

 If any financing changes after the closing has been scheduled, the Member should contact NCHFA immediately by submitting a portal message.